-(i) Every company to which these Rules apply shall appoint, during its annual general meeting, an external auditor who shall hold office until the next annual general meeting, and whose remuneration shall be determined by the Board.
+(i) Every company to which these Rules apply shall appoint, during its annual meeting of shareholders, an external auditor who shall hold office until the next annual meeting of shareholders, and whose remuneration shall be determined by the Board.

 25. Rotation of External Auditors